aharen/Pay/README.md

 Process payments with Maldives Banking Gateways.
 Currently Supports Maldives Payment Gateway (MPG) by Bank of Maldives, Maldives Islamic Bank and MFaisaa by Ooredoo Maldives.

+**NOTE:** If you are looking for a WooCommerce (WordPress) implementation please take a look at [https://github.com/ashhama/woocommerce-bml-mpos-integration](https://github.com/ashhama/woocommerce-bml-mpos-integration)

 ## Installation

 ```